searchspring/snap/docs/PREACT_CONFIG.md

 `target.selector` specifies the DOM selector to target

-`target.component` specifies a reference to the component to render at the target selector.
+`target.component` specifies a function that returns a reference to the component to render at the target selector.

 `target.hideTarget` boolean that specifies if the target node should be hidden before the component is mounted and rendered.
 It is recommended to enable this to prevent flashy behaviour.